-Category Discipline 2016 Premium Billed to Ordained elder appointed to extension ministries within 2010 Diffed to the connectional structure (other than a unit of the conference or general agency), within an ecumenical 344.1a(3), agency, within a GBHEM endorsed extension ministry or 344.1a(3), within a special ministry outside the connectional 344.1b, Salary structure 344.10, 344.1d Paying Unit raying Onit Ordained elder from another denomination (other than 346.2, C-1 UMC) appointed to half-time or more service to a 346.3, Salary Conference local church or a unit of the Conference 338.2, 346.1 Paying Unit Provisional, Associate or full clergy member granted 354.1 5 voluntary leave of absence not to exceed 1 year 354.2 Participant Clergy member granted Sabbatical Leave from a local church appointment for up to one year if enrolled in the Board of health program at time of request and Board of Ordained Ordained Ministry designates a premium paying unit with their Ministry or approval.
-351 participant Elder of the Annual Conference granted Medical leave from an appointment with an NIC local church or within Board of the connectional structure for up to one year.
+Category Discipline Premium 2016 Billed to Ordained elder appointed to extension ministries within the connectional structure (other than a unit of the conference or general agency), within an ecumenical 344.1a(3), agency, within a GBHEM endorsed extension ministry or 344.1a(4), within a special ministry outside the connectional 344.1b, Salary structure 344.1d Paying Unit Ordained elder from another denomination (other than 346.2, UMC) appointed to half-time or more service to a 346.3, Salary Conference local church or a unit of the Conference 338.2, 346.1 Paying Unit Provisional, Associate or full clergy member granted 354.1 voluntary leave of absence not to exceed 1 year 354.2 Participant Clergy member granted Sabbatical Leave from a local church appointment for up to one year if enrolled in the Board of health program at time of request and Board of Ordained Ordained Ministry designates a premium paying unit with their Ministry or approval.
+351 participant Elder of the Annual Conference granted Medical leave from an appointment to an NIC local church or within the Board of connectional structure for up to one year.
 357 Pensions Deacon in full connection appointed to full-time basis in a conference local church, beyond the local church, or UMC 331.1a, Salary related agencies and schools.
-331.1b Paying Unit A Provisional member on the Deacon track appointed to 7 (7 serve on a full time basis to an NIC congregation or to the Salary conference.
-326.1 Paying Unit 75% of eligible Lay Employees of a local church in the , , conference normally scheduled to work at least 30 hours Salary per week inclusive of a calendar year Paying Unit
+331.1b Paying Unit A Provisional member on the Deacon track appointed to serve on a full time basis to an NIC congregation or to the Salary conference.
+326.1 Paying Unit 75% of eligible Lay Employees of a local church in the conference normally scheduled to work at least 30 hours Salary per week inclusive of a calendar year Paying Unit